How to View Docker Container Logs - A Complete Step-by-Step Guide (2026)

 docker logs test-nginx 2>&1 | tee analysis.log # Save while viewing

-The 2>&1 redirection captures both stdout and stderr, while tee displays logs on screen while saving to file.
+The 2>&1 redirection combines stdout and stderr, while tee displays logs on the screen and saves them to a file.

 Troubleshooting Common Logging Issues